How to Protect Yourself from Online Blackmailers?

 DDoS attack visual representation

-In some attacks, the aim is not to encrypt data but rather to flood the network servers with a high volume of simulated web traffic, rendering the system unavailable.
-This is called a Distributed Denial of Service (DDoS) attack, which can put the organization at risk, especially for e-commerce businesses that rely entirely on website accessibility and availability to make sales.
+In some attacks, the goal is not to encrypt data but to flood the network servers with a high volume of simulated web traffic, rendering the system unavailable.
+This is known as a Distributed Denial of Service (DDoS) attack.

 3. Data Breaching